AmirahAdnan/Artificial-Intelligence-Project/README.md

 ## 7.0   PROJECT PRESENTATION

-In this project, creating a face attandance detector using OpenCV, Keras/TensorFlow, and Deep Learning is very important to learn and expert.
+In this project, creating a face attandance detector using OpenCV, Keras/TensorFlow, and Deep Learning is very important to learn and expert. <br /> <br />

-:computer_mouse: OpenCV <br /> <br />
+:computer_mouse: OpenCV

 Open Source Computer Vision Library is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
 Being a BSD-licensed product, OpenCV makes it easy for businesses to utilize and modify the code.
-It has C++, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS.
+It has C++, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS. <br /> <br />

 :computer_mouse: Computer Vision

 Computer Vision, often abbreviated as CV, is a field of artificial intelligence (AI) that enables computers and systems to derive meaningful information from digital images, videos and other visual inputs — and take actions or make recommendations based on that information.
-If AI enables computers to think, computer vision enables them to see, observe and understand.
+If AI enables computers to think, computer vision enables them to see, observe and understand. <br /> <br />

 We then took this face attandance classifier and applied it to both images and real-time video streams by: